kenf1/kenf1.github.io/brief_cv.md

 + meta-analysis

-+ R Shiny app/dashboard

-+ webscraping using Python
++ apps/dashboards using R and Python

 <br>